 10 years of experience

-After LinkedIn bought Lynda.com they created their own learning platform called LinkedIn Learning.
-We continued our relationship with the new owner and took everything we had learned from developing online learning platforms over the past ten years for video2brain and later Lynda.com to help LinkedIn with their iOS and Android apps.
-By contributing the work of four of our best mobile developers, we basically became an extension of LinkedIn’s own mobile team.
+After LinkedIn bought Lynda.com, they created their own learning platform called LinkedIn Learning.
+We maintained our relationship with the new owner and used our knowledge from developing online learning platforms for more than ten years to help LinkedIn with their iOS and Android apps.
+By contributing with the talent of four of our best mobile developers, we became an extension of LinkedIn’s own mobile team.

-After Lynda’s acquisition, LinkedIn continuously relied on our developer team
+After the acquisition of Lynda, LinkedIn continuously relied on our developer team.

 Accessibility is important

-Working with one of Silicon Valley‘s biggest tech companies certainly presents its own set of challenges, but it also brings with it new opportunities.
-Most companies, for example, simply don’t have the budget to focus on accessibility – but one of our many jobs for LinkedIn was to make their apps accessible to all audiences.
-It’s also interesting to observe how one of Silicon Valley’s big players daily business works, and what their development stack looks like.
+Working with one of Silicon Valley‘s biggest tech companies certainly presents its own set of challenges, but it also creates new opportunities.
+For instance, many companies choose not to make accessibility a priority due to budgetary reasons, but one of our many jobs for LinkedIn was to make their apps accessible to all audiences.
+Furthermore, it was riveting to get to know not only the daily routines of one of Silicon Valley’s big players but also their development stack.

 We worked with LinkedIn on their mobile learning apps for almost two years.
-This included quite a few trips to their offices in San Francisco and Mountain View.
+This included numerous trips to their offices in San Francisco and Mountain View.
 We can highly recommend checking out their office in Mountain View – especially the cafeteria with their breakfast and lunch buffets.

-We couldn’t imagine that LinkedIn, the owner of our former clients Lynda.com and video2brain would be acquired itself.
+At the time, we would have never predicted that LinkedIn, the owner of our former clients Lynda.com and video2brain, would itself be bought out one day.
 After all, they were among the biggest names in Silicon Valley.
-However, as it turns out, there is always a bigger fish.
-Microsoft acquired LinkedIn in 2016 for 26.2 billion US dollars.
-So once again our client was handed over to a bigger company.
+Nonetheless, Microsoft acquired LinkedIn in 2016 for 26.2 billion US dollars and our client was once again handed over to a bigger company.

-A new challenge was to help LinkedIn to make their apps accessible to all audiences.
+A new challenge was to help LinkedIn make their apps accessible to all audiences.

-Parkside was responsible for the iOS and Android apps for LinkedIn Learning, enabling users to do things like:
+Parkside was responsible for the iOS and Android apps for LinkedIn Learning, enabling users to do things such as

-- Receive certificates from courses that can be displayed on LinkedIn / Use app with Chromecast
+- receiving certificates from courses that can be displayed on LinkedIn.